npmSteven/Cockpit/README.md

 Updates the selected channel settings and returns the updated settings PUT /api/v1/channels/:channelId/settings

-Return all of the videos of the selected channel from the GET /api/v1/channels/:channelId/videos
+Return all of the videos of the selected channel
+GET /api/v1/channels/:channelId/videos